GeRDI-Project/HarvesterControlCenter/README.md

    1. Basic Authentication via Username and Password
    2. Token Authentication via Auth.-Token (see below)
-   3. SAML Auth will be implemented...
+   3. OAuth will be implemented... what about FIDO2 eh?

 ### Code testing